|body or mind||

 There are two primary areas in the field of pathology:

-Pathologists have many opportunities for employment including:
+Specialist Pathologists in South Africa have many opportunities for employment and often work in: